Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Host in-house workshops or bring in external experts for specialized training.

-ENCOURAGE UPSKILLING AND RESKILLING
+MAKE TIME FOR UPSKILLING AND RESKILLING

 Help employees adapt to changing roles and technologies.
 For example: